MohammadSaadiya/TelegramBot/README.md

  `/help`       Show available commands

-To use : Clone the code and
+To use :
+Clone the code and make sure to change the bot token to yours in the file 'env' . for testing I recommend just running on terminal, but for activating the project I used heroku to commit the code and keeping it running 24/7 .